madanbaduwal/companies/README.md

 # Companies

-## For an interview
+## For resume, profile, and interview

-Notes:

-* If your resume/profile doesn't align with job description then there is low probability of selecting your resume.
-First Build your profile and apply positions that fit for your profile only. i.e your profile should match with job description and company goal mission.
+* If your resume/profile doesn't align with the job description, then there is a low probability of your resume being selected.
+First, build your profile and apply only for positions that fit your profile.
+In other words, your profile should match the job description and the company's goals and mission.
-* **Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**
+* Write an email, message, cover letter, and resume in such a way that your research and goals align with the company's goals, mission, and job description.
-* **In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**
+* In an interview, give your answers in such a way that your research and goals align with the company's goals, mission, and job description.
-* **Research about company before interview , ask genuine questions to the interviewer about company and projects**
+* Research the company thoroughly before the interview.
+During the interview, ask genuine questions to the interviewer about the company and its projects.

 ## Software Engineer Levels